khulnasoft-lab/design.khulnasoft.com/contents/components/broadcast-messages.md

 Broadcast messages provide an efficient and prominent way to deliver critical messages at the instance level to all users.
 For example, a broadcast message can be used when an admin wants to announce that their platform will experience downtime during a specific period.

-Broadcast messages are created by an admin and not triggered by the system, like [alert](/components/alerts) component.
+In comparison with an [alert](/components/alert), broadcast messages are created by an admin and not triggered by the system.

 ## Usage